Dre Campbell Farm

 Among the pests that attack and feed on plants are Japanese beetles.
-Damage can be extensive as they eat in groups, feeding on flowers, vegetable crops, and fruit trees.
+Damage can be extensive as they usually eat in groups, feeding on the flowers, fruits, and leaves of a variety of plants.

 Adult Japanese beetles are most active from late June through August [1].
-During this time, they (see picture above) feed on the foliage of plants while the grubs attack the roots.
+During this time, they feed on the foliage and fruits of plants while their grubs attack mainly grass roots.
 Therefore, it is vital that you get rid of them quickly.

 1. Pick Them Off